...

 Example:

-Usage: InformalContext: Used in sports or games.
+Usage: formal/informalContext: Used in discussions or when expressing opinions.

 Example: